-- 1. Grading Period averages as well as individual course grades taken during each grading period are available for viewing at all times in the TEAMS Mobile app. - 2.
+- 1. Grading Period averages as well as individual course grades taken during each grading period are available for viewing at all times in the "Frontline ERP SIS" mobile app, and the Parent Self-Serve Portal on the Abilene ISD website. - 2.
 Kindergarten and Grade 1 Report cards will be sent home with each student beginning with the second grading period. - 3.
 Grades 2 through 5 A computer generated report card will be sent home with each student at the conclusion of each grading period and it should be returned bearing the parent's signature. - 4.
 If a grading period average lower than 70 appears on a report card, documentation of teacherparent contacts and instructional interventions provided for the student must be available.